Anwar008/MedTourEasy-Project-Predict-Blood-Donations/README.md

 * scikit-learn
 * TPOT library

-_The project is based on a datacamp assignment published by Dimitri Denisjonok._
+_The project is based on a MedTourEasy Project published by Anwar Patel._